Silkworm Books

 |

-Another excellent fictional book with a silkworm theme is Project Mulberry by
+Linda Sue Park is another excellent fictional book with a silkworm theme.

 and a New York Public Library 2005 Best Book.